felixheld/qspimux/README.md

 * Plug the qspimux PCB in the socket on the board adapter.
 Also make sure that you plug the board onto the mainboard in the right orientation; for the 8 pin footprints pin 1 needs to point to the top left, for the 16 pin one pin 1 needs to point to the top right.
 * fix the cable(s) to the programmer, so that you don't accidentally rip the qspimux from the mainboard it is connected to.
 * Use the qspimux setup :)

+If the setup doesn't work as expected, please try to plug the flash adapter directly onto the board adapter and see if that works.
+Since the boards adapters in the first batch (v1.0) should have been a bit less wide and the diameter of the castellated holes in rather small, soldering the board adapter onto the board might be a bit difficult and the cause of a not correctly working setup.

 If you wonder about the weird pin numbering in the schematics: KiCad didn't have symbols/footprints with the right numbering and I just connected everything in the way that the footprints match to the flash pinout.